longnt175/MyCleanArchitecture/README.md

-# Photo Viewer Sample
-This is the sample of Clean Architecture in Real Conditions
+This is the base of Clean Architecture Android Project

 This project has been influenced by: